Marcus Tavernier: Middlesbrough

-AFC Bournemouth
+Bournemouth

 On 29 July 2022, Middlesbrough manager Chris Wilder confirmed that the club had accepted a bid for Tavernier from an unnamed Premier League club.
 On 1 August 2022, Tavernier joined Bournemouth on a five-year deal.
 Tavernier made his debut for the club on 6 August in a 2–0 home win over Aston Villa in the Premier League.
 He was praised by manager Scott Parker for his performance in the match.
+Later that year, on 5 November, he netted his first goal for the club in a 4–3 away defeat against Leeds United.
+On 16 June 2023, he signed a new deal until 2028.

+On 23 August 2025, he netted his first goal in the 2025–26 season in a 1–0 victory over Wolverhampton Wanderers.
+A few weeks later, on 6 September, he extended his contract until 2029.

 International career

 Tavernier made his international debut at U19 level, starting in a 2–2 draw against Slovakia U19s at the NTC Senec stadium on 9 October 2017.
 In July 2018, he was included in the squad for the 2018 UEFA European Under-19 Championship.
 He scored in a group stage draw against Ukraine.

 In May 2019, he was included in the England U20 squad for the 2019 Toulon Tournament.

 Personal life

 Tavernier was born in Leeds, West Yorkshire.
-His older brother, James Tavernier, is a footballer who plays for and is captain of Rangers.
+His older brother, James Tavernier, is also a professional footballer who plays for and captains Rangers.